electrikmilk/cherri/compiler/index.md

 Before contributing, please make sure you have read the [contributing guidelines](https://github.com/electrikmilk/cherri/blob/main/CONTRIBUTING.md).

-If you are looking for documentation on usage of the Cherri programming language, [click here](https://electrikmilk.github.io/cherri/language/).

-Contributing to this open-source documentation is recommended as this language is in the early stages and while most things work, bugs or inaccurate documentation are very likely.

 ## Warning

 Keep in mind that this compiler is in the early stages and is under going heavy development.
 There is much refactoring to be done, the compiler has not yet reached the desired level of maturity and simplicity, and things are always subject to change.